 BSN vs. RN

 While RNs often have BSNs, it’s not always the case.
 That’s why credentials list both the highest academic degree of an individual and their licensure since an RN with a higher level of education might be more competitive in the workplace.
-The BSN, when compared to the associate’s degree, comprises at least two years more of nursing coursework and even practical experience through rotations.
+The BSN, when compared to the associate’s degree, comprises at least two years more of nursing education and even practical experience through rotations.

 Start Your Nursing Journey with Host Healthcare